 As a behaviour consultant and cat sitter I have been going into cat guardians’ homes for 15 years and I have noticed that several basic feline welfare mistakes tend to crop up again and again.
 It is not that cat guardians don’t care about their cats rather they don’t take the time to view their homes from a cat’s perspective.

-Litter Box(es)-are by far the area where most cat guardians will make mistakes.
+Litter Boxes-are by far the area where most cat guardians will make mistakes.
 Usually this involves cleanliness.
-Whenever I ask a cat guardian how often he or she scoops out the litter box the answer is almost always daily.
+Whenever I ask a cat guardian how often he or she scoops out the litter box the answer is almost always 'daily'.
 Yet, when I go into the home I find litter boxes that have obviously not been scooped for several days.
 Occasionally I find litter boxes that are in truly appalling conditions.
 I once encountered one that had not been scooped in so long that the stools were covered in white mould.

 Cats are extremely clean creatures.
 They do not like to step into dirty litter boxes any more than we want to use an unflushed toilet.
 Indeed, some cats are so fastidious that they won’t step into anything but a freshly scooped litter box, and there are cats who prefer to have one litter box for urine and another one for stool.
 If the litter box is dirty the cat will likely find somewhere else in the home to eliminate.
 It is always best to be proactive where litter boxes are concerned.
+Preventing litter box avoidance is always the best option.

 Another common mistake cat guardians make with litter boxes is not locating them in cat friendly areas.
 Litter boxes are tucked away in basements, laundry rooms, closets, and bathrooms.
 This isn’t necessarily bad, unless the litter box in the basement is so out of sight that it rarely gets cleaned, or the litter box in the laundry room is near loud appliances that may frighten a cat.
 No one wants a litter box right in the middle of their living room, and it is true that it is best not to locate the litter box in highly trafficked areas, but one key factor that is high on a cat’s list while eliminating is being able to see escape routes while in the litter box.
-In nature cats are vulnerable to predators when eliminating so being able to see escape routes is a hardwired survival mechanism.
+In nature cats are vulnerable to predators when eliminating.
+Being able to see escape routes is a hardwired survival mechanism.

 Not having enough litter boxes is another common mistake of the cat guardian.
 The general rule of thumb is one box per cat plus one.
 So, if you have one cat you should have two litter boxes and those two litter boxes should not be placed right next to each other or in the same general area.
 If you have three cats you should ideally have four litter boxes, and again these should be located in different areas of the home.
 Another litter box mistake I often see is litter boxes that are too small for normal sized adult cats.
 Cats prefer the litter box to be 1.5 times the length of their body (from tip of nose to base of the tail).